garbageman/hire-u/files/guides/setup.md

 ## Back end set up

 The local database that is used is Postgres.
 Install Postgres on your machine before continuing.
+Setting up the database and populating it has been fully automated but it would be a good idea to look at the source code to see how it is done.

 Start up postgres and enter the command line interface.
 This can usually be done with this command: